CSIRO-enviro-informatics/loci-scripts/README.md

 ### A collection of scripts, snippets, and mini-apps from the LOC-I Project

+### .env

+Copy the env-template to .env and edit the file to specify which sparql endpoint and authentication details if needed

 ## Rights & License
 The content of this repository is &copy; 2019 CSIRO Land and Water.